 Did you know?

-In 2005 the Vredefort Dome became South Africa's 7th World Heritage Site.
-Describing its global significance, the UNESCO World Heritage Site listing says, 'It is the site of the world’s greatest single, known energy release event.'
+In 2005 the Vredefort Dome became South Africa's seventh World Heritage Site.
+Describing its global significance, the UNESCO World Heritage Site listing reads, 'It is the site of the world’s greatest single, known energy release event.'

 Travel tips & Planning info

 Tel: +27 (0)18 299 5371

 Tel: +27 (0)76 945 5911

 All sites visited require your own transport or a guided tour, which can be organised via the tourism offices in Parys (Vredefort Dome) and Graaff-Reinet.

 What will it cost

 Most sites have entry costs of less than R50 per person, plus vehicle surcharges.

 Each site visit can be anything from a couple of hours to a day's outing.